hiveot/hub.capnp/pkg/pubsub/README.md

 The term topic comes from MQTT and defines the address of the message.
 A topic consists of multiple address parts: part1/part2/...

 In the Hub's internal pubsub, a topic is constructed as: things/{publisherID}/{thingID}/{msgType}/{name}.
-This will match the default schema used for the MQTT binding.
-* where things is the prefix used to indicate the topic is that of a Thing event, action or td
+* where "things/" is the prefix used to indicate the topic is that of a Thing event, action or td
 * where {publisherID} is the ThingID of the device that publishes the Thing.
 * where {thingID} is the unique ID of the thing to subscribe to.
 ThingID's start with "urn:" as per WoT standard.
 * where {msgType} is the type of message: "td", "event" or "action" as defined per vocabulary.